Feeling overwhelmed with exhaustion ?

 Massive changes in all your body systems can cause overwhelming tiredness.

-Hormonal changes, changes to the blood and increased metabolic rate as well as increased heart rate and breathing can cause the exhaustion to be so intense that concentration may suffer
+Hormonal changes to the blood and increased metabolic rate as well as increased heart rate and breathing can cause the exhaustion to be so intense that concentration may suffer

 Fatigue tends to be most common in the first trimester but often occurs later in pregnancy as well.
 Carrying around all that extra weight can make you tire easily in the third trimester.
 In addition, you may have trouble sleeping if your growing tummy makes it hard to get comfortable.
-In extreme fatigue you may be tested for anaemia
+In extreme fatigue you may be tested for anaemia or thyroid functionality ( hypothyroidism)

 Make time to sit with your feet up during the day, and accept any offers of help from colleagues and family.